 There are more red lights inside the King George than all the junctions in Germany.
-On a bad night, a girl will come away with €100 ($135).
-For every euro that a customer spends, the woman make 50 cents.
-Extras—like blowjobs without condoms, anal, kissing—earn her extra.
+On a bad night, a girl will come away with €100 (£78).
+For every euro that a customer spends they make 50 cents.
+Extras – like blowjobs without condoms, anal, kissing – earn them extra money.
 Because it's Germany and prostitution is not illegal, they will pay tax on that, and their contribution will go to building schools, hospitals, bridges, boots for German soldiers in Afghanistan.
-Hydra, an organization that fights for prostitutes' rights in Germany, estimates there are close to half a million sex workers in Germany.
+Hydra, an organisation that fights for prostitutes' rights in Germany, estimates there are close to half a million sex workers in Germany.
 Two thirds of them are not German.
 Klaudia the Austrian is as close as it gets.
 She has a weathered tattoo on her shoulder.
-It was her first one as a teenager, and it says "Love."
+It was her first one as a teenager and it says "Love."

 “It's silly,” she says.
 Love?
 I ask.
 “No, just the tattoo.”

 Follow Conor Creighton on Twitter